epitools/epitools-icy/README.md

 ---------------------------------------
 ## Support

-* In case of bugs or improvement suggestions feel free to:
+* In case of bugs or improvement for CellGraph feel free to write to:
-* File an issue from the project homepage clicking on the lower right corner *[Create a new issue]* .
 * Write to [Davide Heller](mailto:davide.heller@imls.uzh.ch?Subject=EpiTools)